rushiphalke247/git-docker-_ci-cd-/README.md

 #  CI/CD pipeline to build and deploy a web app.

-This project is a simple Node.js web application containerized with Docker and deployed through a **Jenkins CI/CD pipeline**.
+This project is a simple Python web application containerized with Docker and deployed through a **Jenkins CI/CD pipeline**.
 The pipeline automatically builds and tests the application, creates a Docker image, and pushes it to **DockerHub**.

 **Flowchart how the project Work**